-1 In the Data Source Explorer, locate and then click the Profiling Repository.
+- 1 In the Data Source Explorer, locate and then click the Profiling Repository. - TIP: You access the profile repositories either in the Managed Data Sources node or in the Profiling Repositories.

-DB Optimizer connects to the Profiling Repository data source.
+If the data source is not already connected, DB Optimizer connects to the Profiling Repository data source.